enigmatic7earth/open-weather-maps-pwa/README.md

 - `public/images` : Folder holding the required images as well as icons.

 On the back-end,
-- your app starts at `server.js`, which is basically a glitch-hosted, Express server.
+- your app starts at `server.js`, which is basically a Glitch-hosted, Express server.
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)